 The registration fees include registration for the training course, travel to the training locations, and travel within Europe.
 These items do not apply to the "à la carte" modules.

-- ENSA graduate rate (graduates of an architecture school within the last two years at the start date of the program): €2,900
+- Reduced rate for recent ENSA graduates (graduates of an architecture school under the Ministry of Culture who have graduated within the past two years as of the course start date): €2,900

-- “À la carte” modules (participation in one or more modules without completing the entire program): €500
+- "À la carte" modules (participation in one or more modules without completing the entire program—no certificate awarded): €500 per module

 When are the training sessions?